Fibers of maps to totally nonnegative spaces: Background

 \begin{lemma}[Exchange Condition] Let $w=s_{i_1}\cdots s_{i_r}$ (not necessarily reduced), where each $s_{i_j}$ is a simple reflection.
 If $\ell(ws_i) < \ell(w)$ for a simple reflection $s_i \in \Sigma $, then there exists an index $j$ for which $ws_i = s_{i_1}\cdots \hat{s}_{i_j}\cdots s_{i_r}$.
 In particular, $w$ has a reduced expression ending in a simple reflection $s_i\in \Sigma $ if and only if $\ell(ws_i) < \ell(w)$. \end{lemma}

-\begin{thm} Any two reduced expressions for the same element $w$ of a finite Coxeter group $W$ are connected by a series of (long and short) braid moves, where a short braid move is $s_is_j \rightarrow s_js_i $ for $m(i,j)=2$ and a long braid move is $s_is_js_i\cdots \rightarrow s_js_is_j\cdots $ with each of these expressions alternating $s_i$ and $s_j$ consisting of $m(i,j) > 2$ letters.
-Moreover, any expression for $w$ is connected to any reduced expression for $w$ by a series of long and short braid moves together with nil-moves $s_i^2 \rightarrow s_i$. \end{thm}
+\begin{thm} (1) Any two reduced expressions for the same element $w$ of a finite Coxeter group $W$ are connected by a series of (long and short) braid moves, where a short braid move is $s_is_j \rightarrow s_js_i $ for $m(i,j)=2$ and a long braid move is $s_is_js_i\cdots \rightarrow s_js_is_j\cdots $ with each of these expressions alternating $s_i$ and $s_j$ consisting of $m(i,j) > 2$ letters.
+(2) Any expression for $w$ is connected to some reduced expression for $w$ (and hence any reduced expression for $w$) by a series of long and short braid moves together with nil-moves $s_i^2 \rightarrow 1$. \end{thm}

-In particular, the following is an immediate consequence of the above results.
+The following is an immediate consequence of the above results.

 \begin{lemma} Fix a reduced expression $s_{i_1} \ldots s_{i_d}$ for $w \in W$ and a simple reflection $s\in \Sigma $ such that $s_{i_1} \ldots s_{i_d}s$ is non-reduced.
-Then there is a reduced expression $s_{j_1} \ldots s_{j_d}$ for~$w$ with $s_{j_d} = s$ and a sequence of (long and short) braid moves that transforms $s_{i_1} \ldots s_{j_d}$ into $s_{j_1} \ldots s_{j_{d-1}}s$. \end{lemma}
+Then there is a reduced expression $s_{j_1} \ldots s_{j_d}$ for~$w$ with $s_{j_d} = s$ and a sequence of (long and short) braid moves that transforms $s_{i_1} \ldots s_{i_d}$ into $s_{j_1} \ldots s_{j_{d-1}}s$. \end{lemma}